Luis Hernando de Larramendi: Reclusive and patriarch (after 1937)

 On the practical side, Larramendi resumed his career of a lawyer.
 The number of his customers decreased as they realized that the new political setting provided him with neither political influence nor any other benefits.
 He continued serving some of the older clientele, e.g. in the 1940s fighting legal battles related to heritage and last will of a Carlist aristocrat, barón de Sangarren.

 In the late 1940s Larramendi, at that time almost 70, acquired the status of Carlist moral authority if not a movement's patriarch.
 He was aging quickly; in the 1950s he suffered heavily from arteriosclerosis and loss of sight, gradually turning almost blind.
 Nevertheless, he remained engaged in internal politics and counted among those who advocated termination of the regency, to be replaced with personal claim of Don Javier.
-In 1952 he presided over the Consejo Nacional de la Tradición meeting, discussing how it should be advanced; due to health reasons he did not attend the Eucharistic Congress in Barcelona, where Don Javier was effectively introduced as a king.
+In 1952 he presided over the Consejo Nacional de la Tradición meeting, discussing how it should be advanced; for health reasons he did not attend the Eucharistic Congress in Barcelona, where Don Javier was effectively introduced as a king.
 In 1955 Larramendi met his monarch for the last time.
 When in the mid-1950s the intransigent Carlist opposition to Franco came under fire as inefficient and counter-productive, Larramendi kept protesting a would-be rapprochement.
 Some scholars claim that in 1956 he was nominated to a new Carlist executive, Secretariado General; this is not impossible, as at that time Larramendi was sort of a Carlist living saint; however, others point rather to his son, Ignacio.